jfalcou/eve/doc/internals/design.md

     This interface is more geared toward power users that may requires a specific cardinal for their algorithm on any architecture.
 In this case, **EVE** will take care of ensuring the semantic of such code is correct over any architecture.
-This includes emulating smaller than usual cardinal using regular registers or aggregating multiple register to support greater than usual cardinal.
+This includes emulating smaller than usual cardinal using regular registers or aggregating multiple registers to support greater than usual cardinal.

 This enables for SIMD code to be written in a complete architecture-agnostic way from the get go.